The LF Canlife UK Property ACS aims to deliver long-term income returns and capital growth

 The value of investments may fall as well as rise and investors may not get back the amount invested

-The LF Canlife UK Property ACS (ACS) is an Authorised Contractual Scheme and is suitable for institutional and professional investors.
-For more information, see the ACS prospectus available at www.canadalifeinvestments.com.
-Property held by the ACS may not be readily saleable.
-This means that investors in it may not always be able to realise their investments when they choose.
-In such cases the encashment of units in the ACS may be postponed by up to 6 months.
+The LF Canlife UK Property ACS is an Authorised Contractual Scheme and is suitable for institutional and professional investors.
+The fund invests in assets that may at times be hard to sell.
+This means that there may be occasions when you experience a delay or receive less than you might otherwise expect when selling your investment.
+For more information on risks see the prospectus and key investor information document.
+Requests for redemptions of units are subject to a notice period of up to 185 days.
+In normal market conditions this notice period is waived at the discretion of the manager and units can be sold without giving notice.
 The value of property is generally a matter of a valuer’s opinion rather than fact.
 Costs of buying and selling real property are generally much higher than for other types of assets.
-Property investments may be subject to significantly wider price spreads than bonds and equities which could affect the valuation of the fund by up to 8.00%.
+Property investments may be subject to significantly wider price spreads than bonds and equities which could affect the valuation of the fund by up to 8.00 %.

 Ongoing economic, technological and socio-demographic shifts have strained bricks-and-mortar retailers for some time now, but pressure was at its worst in years in 2018 and many people now question how relevant the British High Street will be in the near future.